bexelbie/bexelbie.github.io/_posts/2016-08-18-czech-national-wine-cellar.md

 While I wouldn't have minded having some guidance during the journey, there was some fun to be had in being very free-spirited.
 There was a sommelier, however it wasn't clear if he spoke English.
-Two of our group did some guidance from him near the end and found two wines they adored.
+Two of our group did get some guidance from him near the end and found two wines they adored.

 After my adventure in oakiness, I looked for the most expensive wine.
 I regret now that I didn't look for the least expensive.
 If I have the